eic/eic-shell/README.md

     - opencascade
     - madx@5.06.1
   - The singularity build exports the following applications:
-    - eic_shell: a development shell in the image
+    - eic-shell: a development shell in the image
-    - container_dev: same as EIC shell
-    - ipython